24/7(239) 526-873324/7

 How do I know which process applies?

 Check SAFER.
 INACTIVE status typically means deactivation, recoverable via reactivation (fresh MCS-150).
-REVOKED status means revocation, recoverable only via reinstatement (formal §365 application with $300 fee).
+REVOKED status means revocation, recoverable only via reinstatement (formal §365 application with the $80 reinstatement fee under 49 CFR §360.3T(f)(52)).
 The SAFER status field is the primary diagnostic.

 Can reactivation slip into reinstatement territory?